SixArm/topics/topics/ui-ux-primer-introduction/index.md

 ### For students

 For students and educators, this primer is a snapshot of industry techniques and practices that can help bridge the gap between academic studies, such as computer science studies, and industry jobs, such as  computer programming jobs.
-If students are able to learn what's in this book, they will have a big advantage when they go for job interviews for roles that involve project management.
+If students are able to learn what's in this book, they will have a big advantage when they go for job interviews for roles that involve UI/UX.

 ## Why did I write this?